 Students who plan to complete a dietetic internship application and still have courses to complete before graduation must request a Declaration of Intent from the DPD Director, Dr. Amy Gannon.
 The Declaration of Intent request is found on the DICAS website.
 To complete the Declaration of Intent, each applicant needs to provide Dr. Gannon with the names and numbers of each course to be completed prior to graduation.
-This is completed as part of the DICAS application.
 This process will be discussed in detail in DTS 476.